emberjs/data/guides/requests/examples/0-basic-usage.md

 }));
 ```

-Now, we can make use of the returned data. `result` has the following structure:
+Now, we can make use of the returned data.
+The has the following structure:

 ```ts
 type StructuredResponse<T> = {